Requirements Management for Jira

 - Create a test project at your Jira Cloud site.

-- Optionally, enable the ReqView Connector for Jira for your Jira project.
+- Enable the ReqView Connector plugin for your Jira project.

 - Download ReqView for your platform and install it.